Fantasy literature: Renaissance

-At the time of the Renaissance romance continued to be popular.
-The trend was to more fantastic fiction.
-The English Le Morte d'Arthur by Sir Thomas Malory (c.1408–1471), was written in prose; this work dominates the Arthurian literature.
+At the time of the Renaissance romance continued to be popular, and the trend was to more fantastic fiction.
+The English Le Morte d'Arthur by Sir Thomas Malory (c.1408–1471) was written in prose, and the work dominates the Arthurian literature.
 Arthurian motifs have appeared steadily in literature from its publication, though the works have been a mix of fantasy and non-fantasy works.
-At the time, it and the Spanish Amadis de Gaula (1508), (also prose) spawned many imitators, and the genre was popularly well-received, producing such masterpiece of Renaissance poetry as Ludovico Ariosto's Orlando furioso and Torquato Tasso's Gerusalemme Liberata.
-Ariosto's tale, many marvels, and adventures, was a source text for many fantasies of adventure.
+At the time, it and the Spanish Amadis de Gaula (1508), which was also written in prose, spawned many imitators, and the genre was popularly well-received.
+It later produced such masterpieces of Renaissance poetry as Ludovico Ariosto's Orlando furioso and Torquato Tasso's Gerusalemme Liberata.
+Ariosto's tale in particular was a source text for many fantasies of adventure.

-During the Renaissance Giovanni Francesco Straparola wrote and published The Facetious Nights of Straparola(1550–1555), a collection of stories, many of which are literary fairy tales Giambattista Basile wrote and published the Pentamerone a collection of literary fairy tales, the first collection of stories to contain solely the stories later to be known as fairy tales.
-Both of these works includes the oldest recorded form of many well-known (and more obscure) European fairy tales.
+During the Renaissance, Giovanni Francesco Straparola wrote and published The Facetious Nights of Straparola (1550–1555), a collection of stories of which many are literary fairy tales.
+Giambattista Basile wrote and published the Pentamerone, which was the first collection of stories to contain solely what would later be known as fairy tales.
+The two works include the oldest recorded form of many well-known (and some more obscure) European fairy tales.
 This was the beginning of a tradition that would both influence the fantasy genre and be incorporated in it, as many works of fairytale fantasy appear to this day.

-In a work on alchemy in the 16th century, Paracelsus (1493–1541) identified four types of beings with the four elements of alchemy: gnomes, earth elementals; undines, water elementals; sylphs, air elementals; and salamanders, fire elementals.
-Most of these beings are found in folklore as well as alchemy; their names are often used interchangeably with similar beings from folklore.
+In a work on alchemy in the 16th century, Paracelsus (1493–1541) identified four types of beings with the four elements of alchemy: gnomes (earth elementals); undines (water); sylphs (air); and salamanders (fire).
+Most of these beings are found in folklore as well as alchemy, and their names are often used interchangeably with similar beings from folklore.

 Enlightenment

-Literary fairy tales, such as were written by Charles Perrault (1628–1703), and Madame d'Aulnoy (c.1650 – 1705), became very popular, early in the Age of Enlightenment.
-Many of Perrault's tales became fairy tale staples, and influenced latter fantasy as such.
-Indeed, when Madame d'Aulnoy termed her works contes de fée (fairy tales), she invented the term that is now generally used for the genre, thus distinguishing such tales from those involving no marvels.
-This influenced later writers, who took up the folk fairy tales in the same manner, in the Romantic era.
+Literary fairy tales, such as those written by Charles Perrault (1628–1703) and Madame d'Aulnoy (c.1650 – 1705), became very popular early in the Age of Enlightenment.
+Many of Perrault's tales became fairy tale staples and were influential to later fantasy.
+When d'Aulnoy termed her works contes de fée (fairy tales), she invented the term that is now generally used for the genre, thus distinguishing such tales from those involving no marvels.
+This approach influenced later writers who took up the folk fairy tales in the same manner during the Romantic era.